 Second, when combined with other risk factors, diabetes further raises the risk of heart disease.
 Although research is ongoing, it's clear that diabetes and other conditions—such as overweight and obesity and metabolic syndrome—interact to cause harmful physical changes to the heart.

 Third, diabetes raises the risk of earlier and more severe heart problems.
-Also, people who have DHD tend to have less success with some heart disease treatments, such as coronary artery bypass grafting and angioplasty (AN-jee-oh-plas-tee).
+Also, people who have DHD tend to have less success with some heart disease treatments, such as coronary artery bypass grafting and percutaneous coronary intervention, also known as coronary angioplasty.

 If you have diabetes, you can lower your risk of DHD.
 Making lifestyle changes and taking prescribed medicines can help you prevent or control many risk factors.